 You may have thought that playing into a “cup” or “mug” for effect was more of a “demonstrative” thing.
 Very cool but not much use beyond that…

-I think the “cup mute” effect should be used in the same way a trumpet player might use a trumpet mute – not on every song but in the right place, it would be a great effect to have at my disposal.
+Consider this… the “cup mute” effect could be used in the same way a trumpet player uses a trumpet mute – in the right place, it would be a great effect to have.

 ✔ Had great tone